 Titan Enterprises has published a new technical article that discusses how variation in flow velocity can impact flow measurement accuracy and how to mitigate any undesirable effects.

 It is well known that flowmeters are sensitive to effects such as pulsating flow which can generate errors in flow measurement.
+Pulsating flows are common in systems using diaphragm, peristaltic or piston pumps for example.
 In a pulsating flow system, the velocity profile of the flow undergoes a dramatic change during each cycle of pulsation compared to even flow conditions.
-So, in electronically sampling flow meters such as ultrasonic devices, the main source of potential error is the rate of sampling and how it will perceive the real flow passing through it.

-The Nyquist Theorem states that in order to adequately reproduce a signal, (in this case the liquid flow), it should be periodically sampled at a rate that is at least twice as fast as its highest frequency component that is being recorded.
-Therefore, with a pulsating flow scenario the sampling rate of the electronic flow meter needs to be at least double the Hz rate of the pulsations themselves.
+According to theory, to accurately measure flow in a pulsating flow scenario the sampling rate of an electronic flow meter needs to be at least double the frequency rate of the pulsations themselves.
 If the pulsation rate is not taken into account, aliasing of the flow signal will be seen, resulting in erroneous measurement from the flowmeter.

-For further information on Titan’s Ultrasonic flowmeters (and Titan’s full flowmeter range) please visit https://flowmeters.co.uk/ultrasonic-flow-meter-selection-chart/ or contact Titan Enterprises on +44 1935 812790 or firstname.lastname@example.org.
+For further information on flow measurement devices to suit specific applications, please contact Titan Enterprises on +44 (0)1935 812790 or firstname.lastname@example.org